 This course is the core seminar for the field of comparative politics in the political science Ph.D. program.
-The purpose of this course is to equip doctoral students with solid understanding of classical and state-of-art literature in the field of comparative politics.
+The purpose of this course is to equip doctoral students with solid understanding of classical and state-of-art literature in the field of "mainstream" comparative politics.
 It provides an introduction to the dominant questions, theories, and methodology in comparative politics.
 Comparative politics is a vast field of research, and this course covers some of the most important, the most widely and intensively studied topics that comparatists have delved into for the past five decades.
-After preliminary sessions on epistemology and methodology, the seminar centers on five key substantive topics: i) the modern nation-state, ii) democracies and dictatorships, iii) political institutions, iv) social movements and revolutions, and v) political economy.
+After preliminary sessions on research paradigms and methodology, the seminar centers on five key substantive topics: 1) the modern state and nationalism, 2) democracies and dictatorships, 3) political institutions, 4) collective (in)action and social movement, and 5) political economy.